Homepage > Journal > Jakob Nielsen's heuristics — part 1

 How to create standards?

 1. First, describe them with examples.
-In the instructions, it’s worth using an image that often speaks better to people, especially designers, than a description.
+When writing instructions, it's worth using an image that often speaks better to people, especially designers, than a description.

 2. Prepare a checklist of standards to be met by the proposed solution.

-3. Remember to check compliance of new projects with the developed standards.
+3. Remember to check compliance with the developed standards for new projects.

 4. When designing, remember about generally accepted standards.